 Beyond Japan, into East and Southeast Asia, the three airline alliances offer broad connecting options with even more partner carriers:

 - United flies to Guam and Singapore.
 ANA-All Nippon flies to dozens of destinations throughout the region.
 Their Star Alliance partners are Asiana to Korea, Air China and Shenzhen Air into the PRC, EVA Air to Taiwan, Thai Airways, and Singapore Airlines.

 - Japan Airlines also connects dozens of cities; American does not fly onward from Japan.
 Oneworld partners are Cathay Pacific and its subsidiary Dragonair to Hong Kong, plus Malaysia Airlines.

-- Delta flies to Bangkok, Guam, Manila, Palau, Saipan, Shanghai, Singapore, and Taipei.
+- Delta flies to Bangkok, Manila, Palau, Saipan, Shanghai, and Singapore.
 Its Skyteam partners are China Eastern and China Southern to the PRC, Korean Air, China Airlines to Taiwan, Garuda Indonesia, and Vietnam Airlines.

 There are also non-alliance carriers such as Philippine Airlines, Cebu Pacific, and Hainan Airlines serving Narita which you may connect to.

 Customs Arrival and Transfer Process